Leeds is home to an endless stream of fascinating architecture, but which buildings are the most interesting? We’ve rounded up 11 of the finest…

 Leeds General Infirmary, Great George Street, Leeds, West Yorkshire, LS1 3EX.

 Broadcasting Place is a bit like Marmite.
-It’s a brash complex of buildings designed by Fielden Clegg Bradley and it makes use of weathering Corten steel, a metal that rusts over time, so the colour of the building is constantly changing.
-Coupled with its Jenga-like structure and towering height of 70 metres, it’s quickly become one of the most prominent buildings in Leeds.
-It was even crowned the Best Tall Building in the World in 2010.
+It’s a brash complex of angular buildings designed by Fielden Clegg Bradley and it makes use of weathering Corten steel, a metal that rusts over time, so the colour of the building is constantly changing.
+Coupled with its Jenga-like structure and towering height of 70 metres, it’s quickly become one of the most prominent, skyline-dominating buildings in Leeds.
+It was even crowned the Best Tall Building in the World in 2010 – would you agree?

 Broadcasting Place, Woodhouse Lane, Leeds, West Yorkshire, Woodhouse Lane, Leeds, West Yorkshire, LS2 9PD.